survivejs-presentations/react-in-2016/README.md

-# React API Design - Case Reactabular
+# React in 2016

-This is a brief presentation discussing React API design from component perspective.
-I use [Reactabular](http://reactabular.js.org/), a table component of mine, to cover different approaches and their pros and cons.
+This is a brief presentation discussing React in 2016.
+No state management etc., though.
+Those are in a separate presentation.

 ## Reference